JeffBNimble/lol-champion-browser/README.md

 ## Branches
 * main : This is the default branch in the repository.
 It's empty and ready to be used to build the application
+* [alistar](./docs/alistar.md) : Setup the initial project structure, including the package.json file, some initial dependencies and some scaffolding to startup your service